USC Faces Lawsuits, Calls For Resignation Over Alleged Sexual Abuse By Gynecologist

 The school says it did not uncover any evidence of criminal behavior.
 And the university's provost denies that there was a cover-up.

 The lawsuits are blistering.
-They go into graphic detail about Tyndall's alleged practices, such as fully nude exams that were not medically necessary, and digital penetration that did not resemble a routine gynecological exam.
+They go into graphic detail about Tyndall's alleged practices, such as fully nude exams that were not medically necessary and digital penetration that did not resemble a routine gynecological exam.
 In one case, a woman alleges that Tyndall placed his entire ungloved hand inside her vagina.

 Four women identified as "Jane Does" filed a suit in state court, describing Tyndall as a "serial sexual predator" who groped, leered at and touched women "for no legitimate medical purpose and for no other reason than to satisfy his own prurient sexual desires."

-Note: Editor's note: This story describes graphic allegations of sexual abuse.